The Gospel of the Kingdom of God

 The gospel is far beyond a ticket to heaven when you die.
 Jesus came with the good news that the Kingdom of God—after humanity’s long sleep—is recognized on earth and freely available to everyone!
 It is the longing of every human heart and the key to abundant life here on earth.

+The early Church Fathers—Origen, Gregory of Nyssa, Clement of Alexandria, Athanasius—taught these truths for centuries before Western Christianity took a different turn through Latin translation.
 The Eastern Orthodox Church has been teaching theosis (union with God) and participatory salvation for two thousand years.
 They never stopped reading Greek.
-They never went through the Latin filter.

 We’re not inventing a new gospel.
 We’re recovering an ancient one.